jack-mil/ip-notify/README.md

 # IP Notify

-## Sends a Discord webhook notification when your public IP changes
+## Sends a webhook notification when your public IP changes

 Explanation: I run a number of services behind a NAT at home which are only accessible through a WireGuard VPN.
-My IP rarely if ever changes, but it it does, this script will send me a Discord notification so I can update my VPN endpoint while away from home.
+My IP rarely if ever changes, but if it does, this script will send me a Discord notification so I can update my VPN endpoint while away from home.